 "forename" was late for school on "total_lates_both" occasions.
 (Please see attached details).

-Children should arrive at school by 8.55 am to enable them to be in class for Morning Registration at 9 am
+Children should arrive at school by 8.45 am to enable them to be in class for Registration.
 Afternoon Registration is at 1pm for KS1 and 1.15pm for KS2.

 Please note: